Won-Gyu01/MOIT_AI/README.md

 > * Gold Prize, The 19th Capstone Design Competition (Soonchunhyang Univ.)*

 ##  Project Overview
 **MOIT** is a personalized hobby matching platform powered by a Multi-Agent system.
-It is designed to address the limitations of conventional LLM agents—such as **premature termination** and **hallucination**—when dealing with ambiguous user queries.

-By utilizing **LangGraph (StateGraph)**, we engineered a robust architecture that strictly controls the agent's reasoning trajectory and integrates users' implicit contexts (e.g., psychological state, constraints) into the recommendation process.
+During the initial development phase, the recommendation agent was built using a standard **ReAct architecture**.
+However, we encountered critical limitations: **premature termination**, where the agent would abruptly stop its reasoning process without fully exploring the vector database, and occasional **hallucinations** leading to sub-optimal matches.

+To overcome these issues, we successfully migrated the entire core logic to **LangGraph (StateGraph)**.
+This allowed us to engineer a robust architecture that strictly controls the agent's reasoning trajectory, forcing it to complete the necessary Retrieval and Reflection (Self-RAG) loops before generating a final personalized recommendation.

+---

+##  My Role & Contributions
+**Role:** Lead Developer & AI Agent Architect (`@Won-Gyu01`)

+As the team leader and AI architect, I was responsible for designing and implementing the core Agentic AI pipeline:
+* **Architecture Evolution (ReAct -> StateGraph):** Identified the limitations of the initial ReAct agent (hallucination and premature termination) and successfully refactored the system into a deterministic LangGraph architecture to guarantee complete reasoning cycles.
+* **Reasoning-Level Personalization (Gemini):** Engineered a multimodal prompt framework that analyzes both user survey data and images to generate highly personalized recommendations.
+* **Self-RAG & API Integration:** Built an iterative Retrieval-Augmented Generation (Self-RAG) pipeline combining OpenAI APIs and **Pinecone vector database** to ensure factual consistency.
+* **General Search Integration:** Implemented a general search routing fallback using Tavily to handle weather and real-time queries.

+*( **Note:** The core Agentic AI logic, including the LangGraph routing and Self-RAG loop, is fully implemented in the **`main.py`** file of this repository.)*

 ---